lit-cup/javascript-practices/Project5_forkify/Guide-forkify/README.md

 - **Update servings**: Adjust ingredient quantities based on new serving size.
 - **Bookmarks**: Add/remove bookmarks + persist in localStorage.
 - **Upload recipe**: Allows user to add custom recipes into the system.
-- **Sort Search Result**: Allows user sort current result page by cooking time / servings
+- **Sort Search Result**: Allows user sort current result page by cooking time / servings. ensuring sorting occurs only after all asynchronous data has been resolved.

 ## Installation